pluto-lang/website/pages/cookbook/deploy-langserve-to-aws.en.md

 ## Environment Preparation

-If you have not configured the Pluto development environment, please refer to steps 0 and 1 in[Getting Started](https://github.com/pluto-lang/pluto/tree/main/examples/deploy-langserve-to-aws/../../docs/documentation/getting-started.zh-CN.md) for configuration, or you can use the [online sandbox or container](../../docs/documentation/getting-started.zh-CN.md#other-usage-methods) provided by Pluto for experience.
+If you have not configured the Pluto development environment, please refer to steps 0 and 1 in [Getting Started](/documentation/getting-started.en.md) for configuration, or you can use the [online sandbox or container](/documentation/getting-started.en.md#alternative-usage-methods) provided by Pluto for experience.

 ## Developing LangServe Application